Can Dogs Eat Human Food?

 Your dog should eat the following foods in moderation as an occasional snack or to encourage them to take medications.

 - Bread (cooked, with no spices, raisins, or nuts)

 - Green Beans

 - Sweet Potatoes

-No matter how many times you feed your dog their favorite snack, however, continue to monitor them for new symptoms.
+No matter how many times you feed your dog their favorite snack, however, continue to monitor them for new signs of an allergic reaction.
 It’s not uncommon for dogs to develop allergies to these ingredients.

 If you’re curious about a particular ingredient, ask your dog’s veterinarian.